A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Conclusion

 \section{Conclusion}

-The design of deep learning accelerators for heterogeneous architectures requires a wide stack of methodologies and electronic design automation (EDA) tools to assist the developer at different design, simulation, and verification stages.
+The design of deep learning accelerators for heterogeneous architectures requires a wide stack of methodologies and electronic design automation tools to assist the developer at different design, simulation, and verification stages.
 Recent advancements in EDA tools enabled handling the increased complexity of heterogeneous architectures (which may include CPUs, GPUs, FPGAs, and many other specialized components), improving design productivity while achieving the desired speedup and energy efficiency.
-In this paper, we aim to provide a survey of design flows and frameworks developed in recent years to manage the complexity of designing DL accelerators at different levels of abstraction.
-In particular, the paper discusses hardware-software partitioning tools that decompose a DL model and choose the best architecture for each component, methodologies for modeling, profiling, and exploring different architectures, domain-specific compilers, hardware generation through High-Level Synthesis, and techniques to design processing elements based on approximate computing.
+In this paper, we aimed to provide a survey of design flows and frameworks developed in recent years to manage the complexity of designing DL accelerators at different levels of abstraction.
+In particular, the paper discussed hardware-software partitioning tools that decompose a DL model and choose the best architecture for each component, methodologies for modeling, profiling, and exploring different architectures, domain-specific compilers, hardware generation through High-Level Synthesis, and techniques to design processing elements based on approximate computing.
+We expect the themes we highlighted as emerging trends to remain prominent research directions, while recognizing that the rapid evolution of the field will continue to reshape both priorities and possible solutions.